Shangyuanniu/Personal-Website/README.md

 # shangyuanniu.com
-My personal website
+<p>My personal website</p>

 This was initially a class project yet I decided to continue developing it into a full personal website.

 For detailed info on design specifics, checkout my <a href="https://github.com/Shangyuanniu/shangyuanniu.com/blob/master/P1rationale.pdf">Design Rationale</a> for this site.

 This site is not live yet, but will be soon.
 I'm planning to use <a href="https://pages.github.com/">GitHub Pages</a> for hosting.
-Quite convenient, isn't it.